karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 ---
 layout: post
-title: "Dynamic, Multilingual Email"
+title: "Dynamic, Multilingual Email using AMPscript"
-categories: AMPScript
+categories: AMPscript
 ---

 This is a case study for building a dynamic email using AMPScript.